 Shapefiles of Maricopa County (including county borders and census blocks) were collected from the ASU Repository of GIS data.

 As a means of comparison and to put the above data in further context for analysis, we gathered information on the percent of impermeable surfaces as well the percent of tree cover from the National Land Cover Database, hosted by United States Geological Survey (USGS).
-National Centers for Environmental Prediction (NCEP) Reanalysis data will also be utilized to determine the synoptic atmospheric conditions in the desert southwest during extreme heat events in Maricopa County.
-The reanalysis will be generated using Matlab.
+National Centers for Environmental Prediction (NCEP) Reanalysis data were also utilized to determine the synoptic atmospheric conditions in the desert southwest during extreme heat events in Maricopa County.
+The reanalysis was generated using Matlab.

 Community Assessment for Public Health Emergency Response (CASPER) survey data from the Maricopa County Department of Health from 2006 - 2015.